MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/considerations-known-issues.md

 ## Wi-fi and VPN considerations

-When you enable Credential Guard, you can no longer use NTLM classic authentication for single sign-on.
+When Credential Guard is enabled, you can no longer use NTLM classic authentication for single sign-on.
 You'll be forced to enter your credentials to use these protocols and can't save the credentials for future use.

 If you're using WiFi and VPN endpoints that are based on MS-CHAPv2, they're subject to similar attacks as for NTLMv1.